Yang-Xijie/MusicFish/README.md

 An assistant app to control `Music.app` on `macOS 10.15 Catalina` and later.

+Mainly use `ScriptBridge`.
+However it is not always reliable.
+So I decided to **stop maintain** for this project.

 ## Referenced Open Source Projects

 [KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts) - [LICENSE](https://github.com/sindresorhus/KeyboardShortcuts/blob/main/license)